Skip to main content

 Beyond the mandatory benefits provided by the state, many employers in the Netherlands offer supplementary employee benefits to attract and retain talent.
 These may include:

 • Retirement Pension Plans: Employers may be obligated to offer a pension plan based on collective labor agreements (CAOs) or compulsory industry pension funds.
-Since the introduction of the new pension law on July 1, 2023, employers must provide defined contribution plans with flat-rate premiums, and existing plans will be transitioned accordingly.
+Since the introduction of the new pension law, employers and pension providers are transitioning existing arrangements to the new framework within the statutory transition period.

 • Supplemental Disability Insurance: Beyond the WIA benefits, employers may provide additional disability insurance to supplement legal benefits.